 Recco

-A Recco reflector is intended for skiers who make their way out of bounds or into areas prone to avalanches.
-Built into your ski jacket or pants, the reflector is a passive unit that doesn’t require batteries and can be picked up by Recco detectors, sometimes carried by resort search and rescue.
-They have clear limitations and lack the technology and strong signal of a dedicated avalanche beacon, but they do provide an additional safety measure should you venture off trail.
-For a deeper dive into the tech, we've found Recco's website to be a good resource.
+A Recco reflector is a passive device intended for skiers who make their way out of bounds or into avalanche-prone areas.
+Built into your jacket or pants, it can be picked up by Recco detectors carried by rescue personnel (e.g., ski patrol), who can then pinpoint your location in the event of an emergency.
+While not a replacement for an avalanche beacon, these devices provide a nice dose of added assurance should you venture off trail.
+For more information on the technology, we've found Recco's website to be a helpful resource.

 Ski jacket (RECCO reflector close-up)